 Capital expenditures relate to sustaining the existing earnings capacity of the property portfolio.
 Capital expenditures can include expansion or development expenditures and maintenance or improvement expenditures.
 Expansion or development capital expenditures are discretionary in nature and are incurred to generate new revenue streams and/or increase the productivity of a property.
 Maintenance or improvement capital expenditures relate to sustaining the existing earnings capacity of a property.
 Leasing costs include direct leasing costs and lease incentives.
 Direct leasing costs include broker commissions incurred in negotiating and arranging tenant leases.
-Lease incentives include the cost of leasehold improvement costs.
+Lease incentives include the cost of leasehold improvements to tenant spaces and/or cash allowances provided to tenants for leasehold improvement costs.